-Both NPT and NPS have the same thread angle, shape, and pitch (threads per inch).
-However, NPT threads are tapered and NPS threads are straight (parallel).
+NPT (National Pipe Thread) and NPS (National Pipe Straight) have the same thread angle, shape, and pitch (threads per inch).
+However, NPT threads are tapered, and NPS threads are straight (parallel).
 Both threads have a 60° included angle and have flat peaks and valleys.

 While NPT and NPS threads will engage, they do not seal properly with each other.

-Title: What is the difference between NPT and NPS thread?
+Title: What's the difference between NPT and NPS thread?

 The information contained in this article is for general information purposes only.
 The information is provided by